+(a) either

-- (a) either - qualified for a degree in a New Zealand Tertiary Educational Organisation which is of relevance to the health sciences and the proposed course of study; or - ii. an appropriate health or allied professional qualification requiring at least three years equivalent full-time tertiary study at an appropriate level; or - iii. successfully completed a qualifying course prescribed by the Joint Board of Studies: Health; and - iv. presented evidence of ability for advanced level academic study; or - v. been admitted ad eundem statum to enrol for the Postgraduate Certificate in Palliative Care. - (b) and have - either qualifications and experience that accord with membership of an approved health professional association, or be registered to practice within a health environment; and - access to relevant clinical placement to the satisfaction of the Director, Health Sciences Centre.
+- qualified for a degree in a New Zealand Tertiary Educational Organisation which is of relevance to the health sciences and the proposed course of study; or - ii. an appropriate health or allied professional qualification requiring at least three years equivalent full-time tertiary study at an appropriate level; or - iii. successfully completed a qualifying course prescribed by the Joint Board of Studies: Health; and - iv. presented evidence of ability for advanced level academic study; or - been admitted ad eundem statum to enrol for the Postgraduate Certificate in Palliative Care.

+(b) and have

+- either qualifications and experience that accord with membership of an approved health professional association, or be registered to practice within a health environment; and - access to relevant clinical placement to the satisfaction of the Head of the School of Health Sciences.